Marcelo Spina

-Marcelo Spina (born July 23, 1970) is an Argentinean-American architect (AIA) and educator.
+Marcelo Spina (born July 23, 1970) is an Argentine-American architect (AIA) and educator.
 He is a partner in PATTERNS, which is a Los Angeles-based architecture firm.
 He founded PATTERNS in 2002.
 Since 2001, he has been a Design and Applied Studies Faculty at the Southern California Institute of Architecture, SCI-Arc.

 Education

 In 1994, he graduated with a B.Arch. from the National University of Rosario in Argentina.
 In 1997, he received a Master in Advanced Architectural Design from the Graduate School of Architecture, Planning and Preservation of Columbia University in New York.

 Career

-Spina’s previous employers include Gerardo Caballero Architects, RUR Architects and Keller Easterling in New York.
+Spina's previous employers include Gerardo Caballero Architects, RUR Architects and Keller Easterling in New York.
 In 1998, he opened his own office Banchini + Spina Arquitectos in Rosario, Argentina.
 From 2005 to 2009, he served as the coordinator of the Applied Studies Program at SCI-Arc and from 2011 to 2019, as the Architectural Technologies Postgraduate Program.
-He became a member of the Board of Trustees in 2016.
+He became a member of the board of trustees in 2016.

 He has served on national juries and advisory boards such as the Architectural League of New York, Progressive Architecture Awards and the Mies Crown Hall Americas Prize.
 He has been a Visiting Professor at the Universities of Pennsylvania, Harvard, Vienna, Innsbruck, Di Tella, and Syracuse among others.
 Spina was the Louis I. Kahn Visiting Assistant Professor of Architectural Design at Yale University School of Architecture in 2013.